Cedric921/Cedric921/README.md

 - 🔭 I’m currently learning Nest.js and Next.js
-- - 🔭 I’m currently use MERN stack
+- 🔭 I’m currently use MERN stack
-- 🌱 I’m currently experimenting the web ecosystem
+- 🌱 I’m currently experimenting the web and mobile ecosystem
-- 👯 I’m looking to collaborate on solving problems with software
+- 👯 I’m looking to collaborate on solving problems with software and opensource projects
 - 💬 Ask me about anything web-related, I might have a hint
 - 📫 How to reach me: ckarungu921@gmail.com